MakePixelsWork/CoreBootstrap/README.md

 As a designer, I've always disliked the flat and often unneeded over-complicated command-line messages.
 I want to use a simple and visual pleasing interface.
-I previously used a combination of 2+ software packages to compile (WinLess), reload (LiveReload) and minify or even uglify code.
-These days I just use one compiler that does it all: PrePros, available at https://prepros.io/
+I previously used a combination of 2+ software packages to transpile (WinLess), reload (LiveReload) and minify or even uglify code.
+These days I just use one transpiler that does it all: PrePros, available at https://prepros.io/

 ## Clean frameworks